 An hour and a half into the lodge charter flight over uninterrupted jungle and rivers that look "good enough," and one can finally see the line where the Amazon merges with the Andean hardwoods.
 Secure Lodge is close now and the excitement begins to build.

-Fishing guides, the lodge host and the entire village will turn out for your arrival at the grass landing strip in the regional Chimán Indian village.
-Luggage will be offloaded into custom-made riverboats with 15-hp motors for the 15-minute run to the home base, Secure Lodge.
+Fishing guides, the lodge host and the entire village will turn out for your arrival at the grass landing strip on the outskirts of the Uswea Indian village.
+Luggage will be offloaded into extra large dugout canoes with 15-hp motors for the 15-minute run to the home base, Secure Lodge.